 then signal_name VDD overlaps with pin_name 10.
 So, Terminal_type lines “Pin_Rail signal_name VDD” and “Pin_Rail pin_name 10” shall not both be entered in a single EMD Model.

 For EMD Groups that reference EMD Sets containing several EMD Models, the Terminal_types at the same interface are considered connected if the terminal names match.
 For different interfaces, I/O terminals that share the same signal_name (as listed in the [EMD Pin List] or [Designator Pin List]) are considered associated with each other and would normally be connected by an electrical model.
 The association is used when applying Aggressor_Only rules.
-Furthermore, in an EMD Model, each I/O terminal shall be listed in two or more interfaces where the signal_names are identical (the pin_names do not have to match).
 At least one I/O terminal with the same signal_name at all of the interfaces documented in the EMD Model shall NOT have the Aggressor_Only entry.

 For I/O terminals in an EMD Group that references EMD Sets, a connection exception exists.
 The encapsulated EMD Models can have identical I/O terminals (same signal_names) at the same interfaces.
 However, the EMD Models would not be used together in simulation because of different Aggressor_Only entries.
 This is illustrated in Figure 47_XXXX and Figure 48_XXXX above.
 The Aggressor_Only entry at one interface applies to the full path.
 For an EMD Group only one full I/O path (as determined by identical signal names) without any Aggressor_Only entries shall exist for a combination of EMD Models.
 One or more unused EMD Models might be used for another selected I/O terminal if its full path does not contain the Aggressor_Only entry.
 The rails connections and paths in the unused EMD Models are also not used.